 Brown Sugar vs Raw Sugar

 Manufacturers use refined white sugar to make it brown sugar.
 This is done by reintroducing molasses, mostly keeping it to 3.5% to 6.5% by volume.
+The light brown sugar contains up to 3.5% molasses.
+Dark brown sugar contains up to 6.5% molasses.
 Remember, the brown sugar so produced is not natural as opposed to common perception that it is natural.
-However, raw sugar is natural.

 What is the difference between Brown Sugar and Raw Sugar?